dabloem/signup-app/readme.txt

 	 				</security-domain>
 				</security-domains>

-		Create users.properties and roles.properties in the project src/main/resources, when the project is package, they are included in the classpath.
+		Create users.properties and roles.properties in the project src/main/resources, when the project is packaged, they will be included in the classpath.

 	1.2 Specify the security domain in jboss-web.xml.